JBjoernskov/Twin4Build/README.md

 ## Accessing time series data for running examples

 [This folder](https://syddanskuni-my.sharepoint.com/:f:/g/personal/jabj_mmmi_sdu_dk/EutVYojScvhBgVBtglvkD3MB8L4GigGOB5ZR5qN6QAFGMA?e=HDNuGv) contains the necessary files for running some of the examples.
 It is password protected - contact JBjoernskov for password.
+Download the folder and paste the content into twin4build/test/data/time_series_data.

 ## Cite as
 ```yaml